 When we think of writer’s block, we picture a solitary figure alone in a cabin trying to pen a novel.
-But writing can often feel just as challenging for marketers trying to get through a blog post, an ebook or other types of content creation.
+But writing can often feel just as challenging for marketers trying to get through a blog post, an ebook, or anything else for content creation success.
 The only real secret to clear, consistent writing is to practice daily, but it’s important not to underestimate the importance of having the right environment before your fingers even touch the keys.

 Whether it’s a mix of Kanye and Chopin or a single song on repeat for hours, everyone has a different auditory palate.
 Learn what works for you.
 Every time you notice a song as more than a background for your writing, skip it.
 You don’t need something that tempts your mind from the cursor; you need music that will simply live in the background.

 The dorms of collegiate writers are peppered with writing advice, usually from the likes of Ira Glass or Oscar Wilde.
 The really esoteric ones go for Anne Lamott.
 But, having the wisdom of 20 different people staring down at you isn’t inspiring—it’s overwhelming.
 Pick one mantra to get you through the process, whether it’s from a famous dead guy or something you wrote.
 Decide what writing roadblock you stumble over most, and write down a sentence or two that encourages you to overcome it.

 Writing takes an immense reservoir of willpower.
 When you constantly allow yourself to give in to the distractions of Skype, Facebook, and BuzzFeed, you’re draining your reserves.
 Remove yourself from temptation by installing productivity software and signing out of desktop apps.
 StayFocusd is a great Chrome extension that allows you to set how much time you’ll spend on time-wasting websites.
 The Nuclear Option allows you to block all sites for an hour at a time, which allows you to focus purely on your writing.